11 Underrated ELD Benefits that go beyond Mandates and Compliance

 Are you still skeptical about the fleet-wide installation of ELDs?
 Or, do you find the enforcement of the ELD mandate to be a hastened one?
 Regardless, the ELD mandate is here to stay and the only way long-haul truckers and fleet managers can continue to thrive is by accepting this directive, at the earliest.

 But then, a majority of us aren’t quite accommodative towards imposed decrees.
 This is the reason why ELD installation should not be viewed as a rigorous move but as productivity-enhancing action.
 Also, as a fleet-wide ELD setup is expected to be a cost-intensive affair, truckers, companies, and independent drivers need to understand the comprehensive rationale behind the communiqué.

-Also, ELD directives vary with states, and therefore, it is advisable to concentrate on a bigger picture and get hold of all-inclusive Electronic Logging Devices that can offer a lot more than ROD maintenance and HOS logging.
+Also, ELD directives vary with states, and therefore, it is advisable to concentrate on the bigger picture and get hold of all-inclusive Electronic Logging Devices that can offer a lot more than ROD maintenance and HoS logging.

 Considering each of the mentioned aspects, we would now enlist 11 underrated perks of using electronic logging devices for your commercial vehicles or the entire fleet in general.